 New User?
 Sign Up Free

-Resources for healthcare professionals responding to the COVID-19 pandemic.
+Resources for healthcare professionals from the COVID-19 pandemic

-The COVID-19 Rapid Resource Center offers over 1000 educational materials developed for clinicians to adopt the latest best practices for treating patients with COVID-19.
+The COVID-19 Rapid Resource Center offers more than 1000 educational materials developed for clinicians to adopt the latest best practices for treating patients with COVID-19.

 Are you a non-ICU clinician who can benefit from critical care training?
 Access SCCM's complimentary online training, Critical Care for Non-ICU Clinicians, as well as webcasts.

-SCCM has released its Surviving Sepsis Campaign COVID-19 guidelines to manage critically ill adults with COVID-19 in the intensive care unit.
-This guideline is updated as new evidence becomes available.
+SCCM released its Surviving Sepsis Campaign COVID-19 guidelines to manage critically ill adults with COVID-19 in the intensive care unit.
+These guidelines are updated as new evidence becomes available.

 COVID-19 studies are being published rapidly.
 Find the latest articles from Critical Care Medicine, Pediatric Critical Care Medicine, and Critical Care Explorations.